 Be honest about your schedule and limit your initial involvement.
 It’s tempting to commit to large chunks of time, especially when you’re starting out as a new volunteer, but small commitments can help you ease into the right volunteer match.
 To help ease the volunteer process, try to attend a volunteer meeting and interact with other fellow volunteers so you can understand the type of commitment you will need to make moving forward.

 What if a group isn't the right fit?

-It is ok if you feel that the group you are volunteering at is not a good fit for your skills and or interests.
+It is okay if you feel that the group you are volunteering at is not a good fit for your skills or interests.
 If you find that you are not making an impact or you don't feel valued, do not hesitate to move on.
 Use it as a learning opportunity in trying to find an organization where your volunteering passion fits.
 Be sure to talk with neighbors or others in your community about potential volunteer opportunities.

 Ultimately, finding something where you can feel connected to the organization can help you make a bigger difference in the lives of others.
 Whether you volunteer to mentor a child, take a volunteer vacation, help at an animal shelter or spend time helping in a community garden, to name a few, these opportunities to give back can also be very rewarding for you.